strangebuzz/cache-watcher/README.md

 This will build the `sfcw` or `sfcw.exe` executable depending on your platform.

-### Downloading the exexcutable
+### Downloading the executable

-For now, I have built the following executables for the main operating systems:
+Here are the executables for the main operating systems:

 Operating System | Platform | file       | SHA checksum
 ---------------- | -------- | ---------- | ------------